vmmunoza/Intro-to-Alith-AI-Framework/README.md

 ---

-For full details and Python/Node.js usage, please refer to the [Alith Documentation](https://alith.lazai.network/docs).
+For full details and Rust/Node.js usage, please refer to the [Alith Documentation](https://alith.lazai.network/docs).
+For reference about full implementation of the telegram bot, please refer to [this Repo](https://github.com/metis-edu/Alith-AI-Agent-demo).

 ---